Shroud of Eternity

 Shroud of Eternity is the second installment in Terry Goodkind's The Nicci Chronicles, Goodkind's new series set in the same world of his now-concluded Sword of Truth.
 The novel follows Death's Mistress, and was released on 9 January 2018.

 Goodkind himself described the cover of the just-published novel as "laughably bad", and invited his fans to mock it, offering free copies of the book to ten randomly selected responses on Facebook.
 Bastien Lecouffe-Deharme identified himself as the uncredited artist, describing Goodkind's behavior as "totally disrespectful", and defending the art as "exactly what I was told to do" by the publisher.
-Goodkind subsequently apologized, but later characterized the work as "hackneyed", stating that the character's boots were "sexist".
+Goodkind subsequently apologized, but later characterized the work as "hackneyed", stating that the character's books were "sexist".